It\^o versus H\"anggi-Klimontovich: Applications and Difficulties

 \subsection{Kinetic energy of one Langevin particle}

 The velocity $V_t$ of a point Brownian particle with mass $m>0$, surrounded by a homogeneous heat bath of constant temperature, obeys the Langevin equation \cite{langevin}

-where $\gamma>0$ denotes the friction constant of the surrounding medium and $\sigma >0$ is the amplitude of the thermal fluctuations; moreover, we assume for simplicity that initial velocity $v_0$ is a real number.
+where $\gamma>0$ denotes the friction constant of the surrounding medium and $\sigma >0$ is the amplitude of the thermal fluctuations; moreover, we assume for simplicity that the initial velocity $v_0$ is a real number and that all parameters are fixed (for the limit of a vanishing mass, that is $m \downarrow 0$, see~\cite{cescudero}).
 We note that this model is also meaningful in finance \cite{vasicek}.
 Obviously, the unique solution to this equation is an Ornstein–Uhlenbeck process \cite{uo}.
 The kinetic energy of this particle is

 It turns out that this quantity has been used as a benchmark for the different stochastic calculi both classically \cite{Kampen} and in more recent times \cite{cescudero}.
 To obtain the stochastic differential equation that governs the evolution of $K_t$ we shall consider three approaches.
 Using Itô lemma (see for instance \cite{Kampen}) we get that